Ngnghm/ngnghm.github.io/_src/posts/1111-11-11-chapter-9-build.md

 The smaller pieces into which software is broken are typically called _modules_.
-A notable unit of modularity is often the _source file_, which groups together related software definitions (we'll leave aside for now the question of
+A notable unit of modularity is often the _source file_, which groups together related software definitions (we’ll leave aside for now the question of
 [what a file is or should be](/blog/2015/08/09/chapter-3-the-houyhnhnm-version-of-salvation/)).
 Source files can sometimes be subdivided into smaller modules (every definition, every syntactic entity, can be viewed as a software module);